According to the Commercial Code, there are five forms of business entities in Estonia:

 Foreign companies can also offer their goods or services by establishing a branch.
-The branch must be registered in the Estonian Commercial Registry by submitting an application and required documentation.
+The branch must be registered in the Estonian Commercial Registry by submitting an application and other required documentation.
 It should be considered that a branch is not a business entity and the foreign enterprise is liable for obligations arising from the activities of the branch.

 Most common forms of business entities in Estonia are private limited company (OÜ) and public limited company (AS).
-Detailed information about other company types is available in the Commercial Code
+Detailed information about other company types is available in the Commercial Code.

 * – minimum time needed to complete the process of registering a company and receive a confirmation; actual registration times may vary.
 When registering with the help of a notary, a delay of up to 3 days is expected and a notary fee has to be paid.